nmtitov/swagger-dart-code-generator/README.md

-# New fork of swagger-code-generator
+# 2025 fork of swagger-code-generator

 Because the original version of `swagger-code-generator` is not maintained for many years I decided to make this fork which I will support myself.\
 The main goal of this project will be: